pricem14pc/eq-questionnaire-launcher/ci/README.md

 # Deployment with [Concourse](https://concourse-ci.org/)

-To deploy this application with Concourse, you must have a Kubernetes cluster and be logged in to a Concourse instance.
+To deploy this application with Concourse, you must be logged in to a Concourse instance.

 ---

-The following environment variables must be set when deploying the app:
-- PROJECT_ID
-- DOCKER_REGISTRY
-- RUNNER_URL

-The following are optional variables that can also be set if needed:
-- SERVICE_ACCOUNT_JSON
-- REGION
-- IMAGE_TAG
+Make sure the required [environment variables](../README.md#environment-variables) are set.

-	To deploy the app to the cluster via Concourse, use the following task command, specifying the `image_registry` and the `deploy_image_version` variables:
+To deploy the app via Concourse, use the following task command:

 ```sh
 PROJECT_ID=<project_id> \